cdapio/coopr/docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 JSON Attributes
 ================

-Cask Coopr maintains significant JSON data for a cluster, and makes it available for each task.
+Coopr maintains significant JSON data for a cluster, and makes it available for each task.
 This JSON data includes:
     * cluster-wide configuration defined in cluster templates (Catalog -> cluster template -> defaults -> config)
     * node data for each node of the cluster: hostname, ip, etc
     * service data, specified in the actions for each service